malpern/zmk-to-kanata/CONSOLIDATED_PLAN.md

 - Maintain high test coverage for all new features and bug fixes
 - Document error conditions and solutions

-## 6. macOS cpp/Preprocessor Issue: Detailed Problem Statement & Debugging Checklist
+## 6. macOS cpp/Preprocessor Issue: Resolution

-### Problem Description
-- On macOS, running the preprocessor (`cpp`) on `.dts` files with the `-x c` flag (or without) results in errors like:
-  - `cc: error: no such file or directory: 'c'`
-  - `cc: warning: <include_path>: 'linker' input unused [-Wunused-command-line-argument]`
-- This occurs with both `/usr/bin/cpp` and the Xcode toolchain's `cpp`.
-- The error persists regardless of argument order, and is a known quirk of Clang's `cpp` on macOS, especially with non-standard file extensions.

-### What Has Been Tried
-- [x] Using Xcode toolchain's `cpp`
-- [x] Using `/usr/bin/cpp`
-- [x] Adding/removing `-x c` in various positions
-- [x] Ensuring correct argument order per Clang docs
-- [x] Verifying include paths and temp file contents
-- [x] Running the same command in shell and Python (error is consistent)
-- [x] Use clang -E -nostdinc -undef -x assembler-with-cpp for .dts preprocessing (canonical kernel solution)

-### Comprehensive Checklist of Alternative Approaches & Debugging Steps
-- [ ] Remove `-x c` and try with `.dts` extension
-- [ ] Change temp file extension to `.c` and try without `-x c`
-- [ ] Change temp file extension to `.c` and try with `-x c`
-- [ ] Try using a different C preprocessor (e.g., install GCC and use its `cpp`)
-- [ ] Use a wrapper script to rename the file before preprocessing
-- [ ] Use Docker with a Linux toolchain for preprocessing
-- [ ] Use a Python-based preprocessor (e.g., `pycparser`) as a fallback
-- [ ] Add platform-specific logic to skip or mark preprocessor tests as expected fail on macOS
-- [ ] Document the issue and provide troubleshooting steps in the README
-- [ ] Ask the community (e.g., Stack Overflow, GitHub Issues) for macOS-specific solutions

-### Notes
-- This checklist should be updated as new ideas are generated or steps are completed.
-- Once all steps are checked or a solution is found, update the plan and documentation accordingly.

-### References
-- This approach is used by the Linux kernel build system and dtc (Device Tree Compiler) maintainers for robust cross-platform preprocessing of .dts files.

-### Status Update (July 2024)
 - The canonical kernel solution for preprocessing .dts files on macOS is now implemented and working.
 - The preprocessor step is robust and cross-platform.
+- All tests now expect macro-expanded output (e.g., ((0) << 0x25 /* 8 */ | (0))) and numeric keycodes (e.g., &kp 0x04).
+- Error handling tests are aligned with PreprocessorError exceptions.
+- The test suite is fully updated and passing.

+## 7. Test Suite Update Checklist (July 2024)

-- Tests currently expect macro names (e.g., RC(0,0)), but the preprocessor now outputs macro-expanded values (e.g., ((0) << 8 | (0))).
+- [x] Update all tests to expect macro-expanded output (e.g., ((0) << 0x25 /* 8 */ | (0))) instead of macro names (e.g., RC(0,0)).
-- Next steps: Update tests to expect macro-expanded output, and align error handling tests with new exception types.
+- [x] Align error handling tests to expect PreprocessorError where appropriate.
+- [x] Add documentation/comments in test files about macro expansion and the new preprocessor behavior (reference the canonical kernel solution).
+- [x] Run the full test suite after updates to ensure all tests pass and no regressions are introduced.

 ---

 **Summary:**
-- The codebase is very close to fully stable/green for all core features.
+- The codebase is now stable and green for all core features.
-- Remaining blockers are environment/toolchain setup for cpp, parser edge-case test review, and documentation polish.
+- Remaining work: parser edge-case test review, performance test environment, and documentation polish.
-- Once these are addressed, the project will be fully robust and ready for broader use.
+- The project is robust and ready for broader use.